15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 This will be a regular stop whenever we visit Virginia’s Blue Ridge.

-Local Roots, Grandin Village
+11. Enjoy Farm to Table Dining at Local Roots, Grandin Village

 NC Trout